Treatment

 Choose a preferred language

 Charcot foot is also called diabetic foot.
 The only way to stop the progression of it is to stay off the foot long enough for it to heal.
-Your healthcare provider will prescribe treatment to help healing.
+Your doctor will prescribe treatment to help healing.

 Staying non-weight-bearing

 While fractures are healing, it is crucial that you keep your weight off your foot.
 This is called non-weight-bearing.
-Your healthcare provider may ask you not to walk at all.
-Or they may prescribe a special device such as crutches.
-Remember: You often don’t feel pain with Charcot foot.
-So even if you feel fine, stay off your foot until your provider says it’s OK.
+Your doctor may ask you not to walk at all.
+Or they may prescribe a special device, such as crutches.
+Remember: You often don't feel pain with Charcot foot.
+So even if you feel fine, stay off your foot until your doctor says it's okay.

 Using special devices